yuno-payments/yuno-docs/docs/Wallets/apple-pay/index.md

 Yuno presents an effortless way to incorporate Apple Pay as a payment method in your app.
 You have two integration options:

-* Utilize our user-friendly SDK;
+* Utilize our user-friendly SDK
-* Directly integrate with our API.
+* Directly integrate with our API

 Yuno streamlines the process of accepting Apple Pay payments and provides the flexibility to route payments to any payment service provider.
 By incorporating Apple Pay, you can elevate the customer experience and boost conversions within your app.